 Many offices, providers, or insurance plans increase fees each year, often by a percentage (e.g. increase fees by 5%).
 To incrementally increase or decrease fees in a fee schedule by a percentage, use Fee Tools.
 We recommend first creating a backup copy of the original fee schedule, then updating the original fee schedule with the new fees.

 Step 1: Make a backup copy of the fee schedule.
-See Copying Fees.
+See Fees Copy.
 This is a preventive measure.

 Step 2: Increase or decrease the fees in the original fee schedule.